-Take care and remember please help to protect wildlife and wild places.
+Take care, good shooting and please remember to help protect wildlife and wild places.